MakerOps/tocu/MIP41c4: Facilitator Onboarding - Simon.md

 - Serve as main point of contact for TOCU
 - Communicate, collaborate and stay up to date with the community
 - Maintain visibility and transparency with the community
-- Look after my team mates
+- Look after my team mates by making myself available to listen and represent their wishes to the DAO
 - Attract the best talent to grow TOCU

 ### Facilitator Credentials